Avenue provides counselling for children and young people from the age of 10 to 17 years, who are struggling with their emotions or wellbeing.

 Children and Young Person’s Counselling is free if you live in Aberdeen, Aberdeenshire or Moray.

-Avenue is a charity and we ask that you consider making a donation to our work.
-We work hard to keep our fees as low as we can so that anyone who needs our support can access our services.
+We ask that you consider making a donation to our work.
+Avenue is a charity and we work hard to make sure that anyone who needs our support can access our services.
 Any donation you can make will help us to ensure that we can get help to the people who need it most.

 If you would like more information, or would like to refer yourself or someone you know to Children and Young Person’s Counselling, please call our Service Administration team on 01224 587571, or email them at .